A Puro Dolor: Other recordings

 In 2000, Mexican group Dinora y la Juventud performed a cover "A Puro Dolor" in cumbia music.
 Their version peaked at number forty-six on the Hot Latin Songs chart and number fifteen on the Billboard Regional Mexican Songs chart.
 The success of their cover led to the group receiving a Lo Nuestro Award for New Regional Mexican Artist of the Year.
 A music video for the song was filmed for the group.

-In 2001, Chinese Pop singer Coco Lee recorded a Mandarin Chinese cover titled Baby,I'm Sorry (Baby 對不起) as the lead single of her album Promise released that year.Discogs: Coco* – Promise Her version's lyrics were co-written by Lee along with Lou Nanwei while the music is still the same original composition by Alfanno.
+In 2001, Chinese Pop singer Coco Lee recorded a Mandarin Chinese cover titled Baby,I'm Sorry (Baby 對不起) as the lead single of her album Promise CoCo released that year.
+Her version's lyrics were co-written by Lee along with Lou Nanwei while the music is still the same original composition by Alfanno.
 A music video was released on the same year by Sony Music Entertainment Her version placed at number 35 on the Taiwan Yearly Singles Top 100 chart in 2001.

+In 2002, Malaysian pop group Phyne Ballerz recorded a Malay cover titled "VIDA" under KRU Records label; as their second single.
+The Malay version is co-written by Ajai and Norman Abdul Halim.
+It was compiled in their debut album "Monte Carlo" in 2002.

 Piska, a Brazilian producer and composer, wrote the lyrics for a cover version of the song, which was recorded by the boy band KLB, and released in their eponymous debut album under the title "A Dor Desse Amor".
 It was later released as a single, and became the group's first single to play in radio stations in the country.
 The cover became a hit; it was the tenth most-played song in Brazilian radios in 2000.
 A music video, directed by Preta Gil, was filmed for KLB.

 In 2009, Son by Four recorded a new version of the track for their studio album Abba Nuestro which did not have López's involvement as he left the band in 2003.
 López himself recorded a new version of the track on his studio album Historias de Amor (2010) which features a cover of Alfanno's other compositions which was produced by Alfanno.
 He also recorded it as a duet with fellow Puerto Rican singer Ana Isabelle on her studio album Mi Sueño (2010).
 Four lines from "A Puro Dolor" was sampled on the song "Vacío" by Luis Fonsi and Rauw Alejandro.
 Fonsi the song live at the 69th Miss Universe contest.

+In 2024, Mexican singer Gabito Ballesteros recorded a regional Mexican version of the track from his debut album The GB (2024).